-When is the best time to go on a winter vacation in Norway?
+Best time to go on a Norway winter vacation

 Wait for the Northern Lights in the eerie arctic dark, or go in late winter, when the snow is sunlit, and the sky is husky-eye blue.